Thilo87/MinesweeperClone/README.md

 # MinesweeperClone
-A Python clone of Minesweeper
+A Python clone of Minesweeper.
+Uses PyQt5.
+Language: German.